ssp21/ssp21-spec/ssp21.md

 ## Session message “time of validity”

 Since SSP21 is designed to protect control protocols with particular timing constraints, undesirable behavior could occur if an attacker held back a series of authenticated control messages and then replayed them in rapid succession.
 To eliminate this mode of attack, both parties will exchange a relative time-base in milliseconds during the key agreement handshake.
-Session message shall include a timestamp indicating the last possible relative time value in the more systems time base at which the message should be accepted.
+Session messages shall include a timestamp in the destination node's time base indicating the last possible time at which the message should be accepted.

 Implementations will have to make these timing parameters configurable so that they can be tuned for the latency and bandwidth of any particular network.
 As relative clock drift can occur, sessions may need to renegotiated more frequently or the configurable validity window of session messages made larger.

 This mode of operation is similar to IEEE 1711-2010, but without the complexity of having multiple units of time.
 DNP3 (IEEE 1815-2012) Secure Authentication is an example of a protocol with a one pass authentication (aggressive mode) that lacks this protection.
-Attackers can hold back multiple messages in then replay them in rapid succession within a single session.
+Attackers can hold back multiple messages in then replay them in rapid succession within a single session. <!--- TODO: consider making this a footnote -->

 ## Optional encryption